Overview

 trace where a rule came from:

-from dismissing critique <id>: <reason>
+from dismissing code review <id>: <reason>

 teaches Siltpoke nothing. /siltpoke-undismiss <id> reverses a dismissal